top of page

 5 Eerie, Engaging Halloween Activities for Secondary ELA

-Why should elementary classes have all the fun on Halloween?
-Middle and high school students deserve some fun Halloween activities, too.
-Try these five ideas for engaging Halloween lessons that your secondary students will love.
+Why should elementary classes have all the Halloween fun?
+Bring some spooky fun to your middle and high school students with these five captivating Halloween activities that your secondary students will love.

 A long man walks through a foggy forest.
 The trees are bare and dense.
 Bold text says, "Halloween Ideas for Secondary ELA."